 Healthy Eating in NYC Restaurants

-New York City requires some restaurants (mostly fast-food restaurants) to post calories on menus.
+New York City requires some restaurants (mostly fast-food chains) to post calories on menus.
 If you’re stressed for time and end up at a Chipotle or Shake Shack, you won’t need to worry about how many calories are in your Shack Burger or burrito bowl.

 You’ll also notice that most New York City restaurants dole out huge portions.
 Most meals could easily feed three people.
 If you’re traveling with a partner, try to split a meal.
 Most restaurants will allow you to share.
 If you’re traveling solo, ask the server to put half the portion in a to-go bag and give the leftovers to a homeless person.